 Recital 13 Consistent principle-based rules for addressing ICT risk

-Financial entitiesas defined in Article 2, points (a) to (t) should follow the same approach and the same principle-based rules when addressing ICT risk means any reasonably identifiable circumstance in relation to the use of network and information systems which, if materialised, may compromise the security of the network and information systems, of any technology dependent tool or process, of operations and processes, or of the provision of services by producing adverse effects in the digital or physical environment; taking into account their size and overall risk means the potential for loss or disruption caused by an incident and is to be expressed as a combination of the magnitude of such loss or disruption and the likelihood of occurrence of the incident; profile, and the nature, scale and complexity of their services, activities and operations.
-Consistency contributes to enhancing confidence in the financial system and preserving its stability especially in times of high reliance on ICT systems, platforms and infrastructures, which entails increased digital risk means the potential for loss or disruption caused by an incident and is to be expressed as a combination of the magnitude of such loss or disruption and the likelihood of occurrence of the incident;.
+Financial entitiesas defined in Article 2, points (a) to (t) should follow the same approach and the same principle-based rules when addressing ICT risk means any reasonably identifiable circumstance in relation to the use of network and information systems which, if materialised, may compromise the security of the network and information systems, of any technology dependent tool or process, of operations and processes, or of the provision of services by producing adverse effects in the digital or physical environment; taking into account their size and overall risk profile, and the nature, scale and complexity of their services, activities and operations.
+Consistency contributes to enhancing confidence in the financial system and preserving its stability especially in times of high reliance on ICT systems, platforms and infrastructures, which entails increased digital risk.
 Observing basic cyber hygiene should also avoid imposing heavy costs on the economy by minimising the impact and costs of ICT disruptions.

 We're continuously improving our platform to serve you better.